All Episodes

 He funded a lab of Bill Ackman's wife, who happily took his funding.

-To the point where Bill Gates' wife divorced him over how close of a relationship he was maintaining with Jeffrey Epstein.
+He went on private planes multiple times with Bill Clinton and Bill Gates to the point where Bill Gates' wife divorced to the point where Bill Gates' wife divorced him over how close of a relationship he was maintaining with Jeffrey Epstein.

-Bill Gates, Bill Gates has said that that was a major factor.
+Bill Gates has said that that was a major factor.

-Because it will uh it will bolster their narrative.
+Because it will bolster their narrative.

-But let's get to that.
+Okay, let's get to that.

-What question did you ask and why did you think that was so important?
+What question did you ask, and why did you think that was so important?

-And in the in that motion, this is where it is introduced that there are these grandiose claims that are basically formed based at the crux of the Epstein mythology, so to say, that is still very widely and popularly believed, probably amongst people who watch this show or listen to Dopey Podcast, that not saying that system update is Doby, but the other dopey podcasts that basically just take this stuff for a grant for granted.
+And in that motion, this is where it is introduced that there are these grandiose claims that are basically formed based on the crux of the Epstein mythology, so to say, that is still very widely and popularly believed, probably amongst people who watch this show or listen to Dopey podcasts.

 And she also gestures towards this broader category of prominent people like foreign princes and prime ministers.

-When she was at a very LA, she had a photo with Prince Andrew.
+She had a photo with Prince Andrew.

 Yes, that's correct.